-Things started to change by the end of the 18th Century, and more detailed journals and drawings were made to preserve the information gleaned from the excavated areas.
+Things started to change by the end of the 18th Century.
+More detailed journals and drawings were made to preserve the information gleaned from the excavated areas.
 Archaeological digs have continued in Pompeii ever since, but chronic under funding has caused some serious issues, and about 2/3 of the town has yet to be uncovered.

 Pompeii’s Plaster Bodies

 If you’re keen on history, archaeology, or architecture, you will love Pompeii.
-If you’re fascinated by the power of nature’s destructive fury, it has that aspect as well.
+If you’re fascinated by the power of nature’s destructive fury, Pompeii obviously offers that aspect as well.
 And, if you enjoy tales of the salacious, or even creepy kind, Pompeii will give you what you’re after, too, you salacious creepers, you.
 Because there is definitely a creepy vibe going on here.
 Mostly because of these: